JericHunter/gamepro/proposal.md

-The purpose of this project is to have a website for gamers to browse upcoming or current games.
-They will have the ability to add them to a playlist so they can show it to their friends.
-They will also be able to have their own accounts as well.
+The purpose of this project is to have a website for gamers to have their own accounts with the ability to bookmark games.
+Being able to bookmark games will allow gamers to keep up with the things they might find interesting in the moment.